Zonghan-Barry-Gan/RTEP/README.md

 # RTEP
-A github to demonstrate workings of RTE project.
+A github to demonstrate workings of Real Time Embedded (RTE) project at the University of Glasgow.

 "Employ EMG as a method of user input to a gaming environment”